Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 Many hummingbird feeders have an 18- to 32-ounce capacity, but there are smaller feeders that hold just 4 ounces, 8 ounces, or 12 ounces of nectar (perfect if you have a small space or balcony garden).

-I’ve gathered my favorite hummingbird feeders below, or you can see them all in my Amazon store right here.
+You can find all my recommended hummingbird feeders in my Amazon store right here.

 To maintain freshness, change out the hummingbird food at least once a week, though best practice is to wash and refill the feeder every four to five days.
 In very hot weather, you may need to change out the hummingbird food even more frequently.